 The following categories will describe how we will use and disclose medical information:

-For Payment — We may use and disclose medical information about you in order that services you receive at ResearchDx or other health care providers from whom you receive treatment may be billed to and payment may be collected from you, and insurance company or a third party.
+For Payment — We may use and disclose medical information about you in order that services you receive at ResearchDx or other health care providers from whom you receive treatment may be billed to and payment may be collected from you, an insurance company, or a third party.
 For example, ResearchDx may provide protected health information to your healthcare plan in order to receive payment for our services.

 For Health Care Operations — We may use or disclose your protected health information for health care operations purposes, such as to assess the quality and accuracy of our results, performance of our personnel in caring for you, accreditation purposes, or for ResearchDx’s operation and management purposes.
 We may also disclose your medical information to other health care providers or health care plans that are involved in your care for their health care operations.

-For Appointment Reminders and Health Related Benefits and Services – We may use and disclose medical information to contact you as a reminder that you have an appointment for treatment or medical care.
+For Appointment Reminders and Health-Related Benefits and Services – We may use and disclose medical information to contact you as a reminder that you have an appointment for treatment or medical care.

 - Business Associates — We may disclose protected health information to business associates that provide business services to ResearchDx.
 Every Business Associate must maintain the confidentiality of your protected health information.
 ResearchDx may also disclose PHI to business associates of your healthcare provider or health care plan at their request in order to perform certain business functions or services.

 - Individuals Involved in Your Care or Payment for Your Care — We may release certain limited information about you to a friend or family member who is involved in your care or helps pay for your care.
-In addition, we may disclose medical information about you to an entity assisting in disaster relief so that your family can be notified about your condition, status and location.
+In addition, we may disclose medical information about you to an entity assisting in disaster relief so that your family can be notified about your condition, status, and location.
 As allowed by federal and state laws we may disclose PHI of minors to their parents or legal guardians.

-- Coroners, Medical Examiners and Funeral Directors — We may disclose your private health information to a coroner, medical examiner or funeral director in order to identify a deceased person, determine the cause of death, or for performing another duty authorized by law.
+- Coroners, Medical Examiners, and Funeral Directors — We may disclose your private health information to a coroner, medical examiner, or funeral director in order to identify a deceased person, determine the cause of death, or for performing another duty authorized by law.

 - Personal Representative — We may disclose protected health information to your personal representative, as established by law, or to an administrator, executor or other authorized individual associated with your estate.

 - Military and Veterans — If you are a member of the Armed Forces, we may release PHI about you as required by military command authorities.
-If you are foreign military, we may release medical information to the appropriate foreign military authority.
+If you are foreign a military, we may release medical information to the appropriate foreign military authority.

-- Inmates — If you are an inmate of a correctional institution or in custody of law enforcement, we may release medical information about you to the correctional facility or the law enforcement official.
+- Inmates — If you are an inmate of a correctional institution or in the custody of law enforcement, we may release medical information about you to the correctional facility or the law enforcement official.
 This release could occur for the correctional institution to provide you with health care, to protect your health and safety or that of others, and for the safety and security of the correctional institution.

 - National Security and Intelligence Activities — We may release PHI about you to authorized federal officials for intelligence, counterintelligence, or other national security activities authorized by law.